 A banding record of interest is of a Warbling Vireo banded 20 May 1979 at Norfolk, Madison Co, Nebraska and recovered in Guatemala, where this species winters, 8 Oct 1982.

 Documented fall migration reports of “Western” Warbling Vireo are few and limited to the Panhandle.
 Five of seven birds netted at Oliver Reservoir, Kimball Co 31 Aug 2000 were clearly brewsteri, and two netted there 21 Aug 2001 were also brewsteri (Stephen J. Dinsmore, personal communication).
 One was photographed at Chadron SP’s banding station 3 Sep 2014 (LeFever 2014).
-Other reports are of two in Kimball Co 2 Sep 2018, one “brighter than eastern birds” 6 Sep 2015 Dawes Co, one in Kimball Co 7 Sep 2015, and one at Fort Robinson SHP, Dawes Co 15 Sep 2015.
+Other reports are of one in Scotts Bluff Co 30 Jul 2019, two in Kimball Co 2 Sep 2018, one “brighter than eastern birds” 6 Sep 2015 Dawes Co, one in Kimball Co 7 Sep 2015, and one at Fort Robinson SHP, Dawes Co 15 Sep 2015.

 - High counts: 67 at Schuyler, Colfax Co 7 Sep 2014, 50 in Dakota Co 6 Sep 2014, and 17 at Ponca SP, Dixon Co 2 Sep 2018.

 UNSM: University of Nebraska State Museum